QuTech-Delft/OpenQL/CONTRIBUTING.md

 see fit, although more selective inclusions and abbreviations using `namespace x = ...` and `using T = ...` is preferred.

+## `#include` syntax

+Some general rules for `#include` directive consistency.

+ - Always use `#include "ql/..."` to refer to public header files of OpenQL.
+   That is, use the `""` syntax rather than the `<>` syntax, and use the full path from `ql` onward.
+ - Usage of relative paths is allowed only to refer to private/`detail` header files.
+ - The first directive in a `.cc` file must be inclusion of its respective header file.
+The next line should be blank.
+Any header files needed for the `.cc` file that are not needed for the corresponding `.h` file follow after this blank line.
+ - Try to keep `#include` directives ordered as follows:
+    - system header files (standard library, etc);
+    - OpenQL's dependencies from the `deps` folder (lemon, libqasm, etc); and
+    - include OpenQL's own headers in the same order that the namespaces are listed in the previous section.

 ## "Runtime" documentation and dump() functions

 In order to aid the synchronization of the user-facing documentation and the